saathvikMD/Django_IBM_Course_Final_Project_Edx/README.md

 # Django_IBM_Course_Final_Project_Edx

-Hi This is some dummy text.
+Hi this is my final project from the IBM Django course.